Benchmarking quantum annealers using symmetries in embedded subgraphs: Results

 Thus far, our calculations were performed with the mirror couplings $M_k$ set to the maximum possible ferromagnetic value of $+1$.
 The magnitude of $M_k$ determines the strength of the spatial correlations between the classical spin configurations occupying the graphs $G$ and $G^\prime$.
 To examine the effect of the mirror coupling strength on the spatial correlations, we calculated the column-wise Hamming distance of the lowest-energy solutions on the DWC for varying values of $M_k$ in the range $-1 \leq M_k \leq +1$ (See FIG.~\ref{fig:ham_distance_3}).
 In the absence of mirror couplings ($M_k = 0$), the average Hamming distance remains $0.5$ within the error bars, indicating that the solutions for $G$ and $G^\prime$ are uncorrelated.
 In the case of the lowest possible antiferromagnetic value $M_k = -1$, the Hamming distance is close to $1$ for the column closest to the mirror plane, but gradually decreases with the increasing column index as the spatial correlations get weaker.
 As $M_k$ is gradually increased from $-1$ to $+1$, we observe a systematic shift of the Hamming distance curves in accordance with the sign and the magnitude of the corresponding $M_k$ values.
+It is interesting to observe the difference from the $M_k<0$ and $M_k>0$ reflection about the Hamming distance 0.5 ($M_k=0$).
+The lack of this expected symmetry may reflect some bias in the D-Wave chip.